Bill Frisell's Musical Colleagues

 Drummer Matt Chamberlain (left) is much in demand as a session and touring musician.
 He has worked extensively with Tori Amos, as well as David Bowie, Brad Mehldau, Garbage, Fiona Apple and David Torn, among others.
 He has played on and off with Bill for the past couple of years.
 He lives in Los Angeles.
 Matt also is a member of the Floratone ensemble, which has released Floratone and Floratone II.

 Denver based trumpeter Ron Miles is much sought after for his unique sound and artistry by performers as diverse as Bill Frisell, Ginger Baker, Madeleine Peyroux, Don Byron, Matt Wilson, Myra Melford, Ben Goldberg, Wayne Horvitz, Fred Hess's Boulder Creative Music Ensemble, the Ellington Orchestra, and many others.
-His longstanding relationship with Bill Frisell began almost two decades ago and has resulted in countless collaborations, including Ron’s new trio album with Brian Blade, Quiver (2012, Enja Records) and their duo recording Heaven (2002, Sterling Circle).
-Ron has appeared on many of Frisell's recordings, from Quartet (1996, Nonesuch) to last year’s The Kentucky Derby Is Decadent and Depraved (Paris/429 Records) and has toured with him extensively throughout the word.
+His longstanding relationship with Bill Frisell began almost two decades ago and has resulted in countless collaborations, including Ron'sa trio album with Brian Blade, Quiver (2012, Enja Records) and their duo recording Heaven (2002, Sterling Circle).
+Ron has appeared on many of Frisell's recordings, from Quartet (1996, Nonesuch) to the 2012 release: The Kentucky Derby Is Decadent and Depraved (Paris/429 Records) and has toured with him extensively throughout the word.
 Ron is a music professor at the Denver Metropolitan State College.